Stationary measure for the open KPZ equation: Attractive coupling of different boundary parameters

-{\em Part \eqref{it:mb3}}: This makes use of results we have already demonstrated in parts \eqref{it:mb1} and \eqref{it:mb2} above.
-By part \eqref{it:mb1}, $\hscale_{-v,v}$ and $\hscale_{u,-u}$ are both diffusively rescaled random walks.
-By part \eqref{it:mb2}, the increments of $\hscale_{u,v}$ are bounded below and above in our coupled probability space by the increments $\hscale_{-v,v}$ and $\hscale_{u,-u}$ (depending on the sign of $u+v$, the ordering is switched).
-Taking absolute values and the $n$-th power, this inequality yields
+Part \eqref{it:mb3} makes use of results we have already demonstrated in Parts \eqref{it:mb1} and \eqref{it:mb2} above.
+By Part \eqref{it:mb1}, $\hscale_{-v,v}$ and $\hscale_{u,-u}$ are both diffusively rescaled random walks and by Part \eqref{it:mb2}, the increments of $\hscale_{u,v}$ are bounded below and above in our coupled probability space by the increments of $\hscale_{-v,v}$ and $\hscale_{u,-u}$ (depending on the sign of $u+v$, the ordering is switched).
+Taking the $n$th power of these inequalities and then expectations yields